 There are several unusual things about the piggyback plant, least of all its unique name.
 For starters, it boasts a very unusual growth habit as it matures, with new leaves sprouting directly from the center of large, mature leaves at the point where the stem attaches to the leaf.
 This strange habit has earned the plant the nickname "piggyback plant," "youth-on-age," and "thousand mothers" plant (not to be confused with the kalanchoe of the same nickname).

 Additionally, the piggyback plant is also notable for its lush foliage and the fact that it's native to North America (specifically, the redwoods of the Pacific coast), which is not exactly a hotbed of native houseplants.
-It boasts a medium-fast growth rate and can be grown indoors throughout the year, or plated outdoors in early spring if you reside in USDA hardiness zones 7 through 9.
+It boasts a medium-fast growth rate and can be grown indoors throughout the year, or planted outdoors in early spring if you reside in USDA hardiness zones seven through nine.

 |Botanical Name||Tolmiea menziesii|